 A. There is no formal option to buy the vehicle at the end of the agreement.
 However, at the discretion of the finance provider, you may be able to request a “driver price to purchase” at the end of your contract.
 This price is non-negotiable and set by the finance provider.

 This is because the discounted leases ReFLEX Orkney offers are supported by the Innovate UK grant, which is finite and covers spending on the wider integrated energy system.
-Therefore, offers will be time - and volume - limited as shown on the website.
+Therefore, offers will be time limited as shown on the website.
 We will try our best to extend offers as much as possible to meet demand but this will need to be within the rules of the Innovate UK grant.

 A. The range on electric vehicles is improving all the time, with more and more vehicles achieving more than 200 miles per charge.
 The charging infrastructure in Orkney and the UK is improving all the time too.
 There are more than 25 public charging points around Orkney with more to be installed soon.